HaoZhang1018/IID-MEF/README.md

 Put multi-exposed images in the "dataset/test/demo/..."

 #### To produce the HDR images :<br>
-Run "CUDA_VISIBLE_DEVICES=X python evaluate_Fus.py" to implement MEF, obtaining HDR iamges.
+Run "CUDA_VISIBLE_DEVICES=X python evaluate_Fus.py" to implement MEF, obtaining HDR images.

 #### You can visualize the decomposed components by using our IIDNet:<br>